Zenith-17/Zipto/README.md

 # Zipto

-A React application that allows users to enter a postal code and fetch information about that location using the [Zippopotam API](https://api.zippopotam.us/).
+A React application that allows users to enter a postal code and fetch information about that location.

 ## Features